Get support from A&P

 In case students do not continue their education at the end of the compulsory period, they will receive a certification of acquired skills (Ministerial Decree 139 of 2007).

 After passing the final state examination of secondary education on their 5th year, students can enter tertiary education courses (universities, AFAM and ITS).
 However, some Universities and courses allow a limited number of students to enrol through am entrance test.
-It is responsibility of students to check the requirements of the University of interest.
+It is a responsibility of the students to check the requirements of the University of interest.

 Private education in Italy